 They’re the most common hernias for pregnant women, but they’re most often found in people 50 and older.

-Lifestyle changes and drugs to relieve symptoms are usually the first line of treatment.
-Often though, you might not even know you have one and wouldn’t need to do anything about it.
+Lifestyle changes and drugs to ease symptoms are usually the first line of treatment.
+Often, though, you might not even know that you have one and wouldn’t need to do anything about it.

 Less common types include:

 - Epigastric hernia.
 This is when fat pushes through the belly somewhere between the belly button and lower part of the breastbone.
 These show up in men more often than women.